AshleyDhevalall/TestRail.NUnit.Integration/README.md

 ```
 git clone https://github.com/AshleyDhevalall/TestRail.NUnit.Integration.git
 ```

+## Troubleshooting

+ * No test run created in TestRail?
+   - Check if the TestRail server details have been added to the app.config
+   - Verify that the TestRail server details are correct.
+   - Verify that the project id exists in TestRail and that you have access to the project.
+   - Verify that the suite id exists in TestRail under the given project.
+   - Verify that the case id's provided on each NUnit test exists under the given suite id.

-* To submit bug reports and feature suggestions, or to track changes: https://github.com/AshleyDhevalall/TestRail.NUnit.Integration/issues
+To submit bug reports and feature suggestions, or to track changes: https://github.com/AshleyDhevalall/TestRail.NUnit.Integration/issues

 ## Authors